BNSC1/android-notes/README.md

 `AndroidManifest.xml`: declare existing components, API level, required permissions, required hardware features

+- `manifestPlaceholders`: creates "variables" to be used in `AndroidManifest.xml`

 - `<intent-filter>`: specifies the types of intents components can respond to

 - launchMode: